-I would for sure pre-soak the beans at least 6-12 hours minimum covered with water in the refrigerator.
-After pre-soaking them, drain the water from the pan and cover with at least one inch of fresh water.
-Cook without a lid on medium heat until the water comes to a boil, simmer until tender, this time period will depend on how old the beans are.
+I would for sure pre-soak the beans for at least 6-12 hours minimum.
+I cover mine with water and put them in the refrigerator.
+After pre-soaking them, drain the water from the pan and cover them with at least one inch of fresh water.
+Cook without a lid on medium heat until the water comes to a boil, and simmer until tender.
+The time period suggested will depend on how old the beans are.

 I had some beans that were about two years old and they took 8 hours to cook.
 I didn’t pre-soak them, big mistake.
 You can add your favorite seasonings, garlic, jalapenos, green chilies, onions, etc. There is something awesome about making your own homemade pinto beans, or whatever beans you have in your pantry.
-I added my favorite seasonings like chili powder, cumin and garlic halfway through the cooking.
+I added my favorite seasonings, like chili powder, cumin, and garlic halfway through the cooking process.
 I didn’t add oil or fat of any kind.

 Cook Beans-Slow Cooker:

-I would for sure pre-soak the beans at least 6-12 hours minimum covered with water in the refrigerator.
-After pre-soaking them, drain the water from the pan and cover with at least two inches of fresh water in your slow cooker.
+For slow cooker bean meals, I would pre-soak the beans for at least 6-12 hours minimum, covered with water in the refrigerator.
+After pre-soaking them, drain the water from the pan and cover them with at least two inches of fresh water in your slow cooker.

 I would start by setting the slow cooker on high and then lower it to low maybe halfway through the day, depending on the temperature of your slow cooker.
 I realize different brands cook at different temperatures.
-Cook at least 6-10 hours or until tender.
-I added my favorite seasonings like chili powder, cumin, and garlic halfway through the cooking.
+Cook for at least 6-10 hours, or until tender.
+Again, I added my favorite seasonings, like chili powder, cumin, and garlic halfway through the cooking.
 I didn’t add oil or fat of any kind.

 Cook Beans-Oven Cooking:

 I have to tell you this was the easiest way to cook them!
 I grabbed one of my Dutch ovens, but any deep oven-safe pan would work.
-I would for sure pre-soak the beans at least 6-12 hours minimum covered with water in the refrigerator.
-After pre-soaking them, drain the water from the pan and cover with at least one to two inches of water in the Dutch oven or pot.
+Like with other cooking options, I would pre-soak the beans for at least 6-12 hours minimum, covered with water in the refrigerator.
+After pre-soaking them, drain the water from the pan and cover them with at least one to two inches of water in the Dutch oven or pot.

-Preheat the oven to 350 degrees and bake without a lid for 90-120 minutes.
-Longer if your beans are older.
+Preheat the oven to (350°F) = (176°C) degrees and bake without a lid for 90-120 minutes.
+Longer, if your beans are older.
 Cook until tender to your taste.
-I added my favorite seasonings like chili powder, cumin, and garlic halfway through the cooking.
+Like it did with the other cooking methods, I added my favorite seasonings, like chili powder, cumin, and garlic halfway through the cooking.
 I didn’t add oil or fat of any kind.

 Cook Beans-Electric Pressure Cookers: